AidySun/dev_tips/README.md

     git rebace --interactive HEAD~n
     # then should pick ealy commit and squash later commit
     ```
+  - edit committed message which is NOT pushed yet
+    ```shell
+    git rebase --interactive HEAD~1    # last one
+    # change pick to be 'edit'
+    git rebase --amend
+    git rebase --continue
+    ```
   - git stashing
     ```shell
     git stash